Spiritual Enlightenment Demystified:

 the mystical experience of spiritual enlightenment. photo: shan sheehan

 It’s a ridiculous idea that I, or anyone, could possibly convey what enlightenment really is.
 The most accurate relationship to the matter would demand that I just shut up.
 Although that leaves you with nothing, that’sactually the best thing to be left with.
 Of course, the problem is you aren’t really left with nothing—you’re left with everything you assume, have heard, or think you know.
 Because this is unfortunately so much less than nothing, I’ll try to provide a doorway to a better understanding of the matter.
 Even so, this “door” can only be discovered personally, by connecting the dots through multiple layers of disparate communications.
 Forgive me in advance for the presumptuousness of the attempt, and try to look beyond the words to grasp what’s really meant.

 Many misconceptions and myths have been built up over time and we need to shake these off of the word “enlightenment.”
-In Chapter One we touched on some of the ideas and beliefs surrounding the word.
 You know that we’re not talking about a seventeenth century movement, a modern outlook, or being informed of something.
 Our focus is more akin to a Zen usage, referring to what’s thought of as a “spiritual” awakening of some sort.
 But even here, people are often misled to believe that becoming enlightened means transforming from an ordinary “caterpillar” of a human into the “butterfly” of a transcendent soul, or some such.

 “When considering what enlightenment really is, it’s important to get beyond the word and hearsay, and to realize that this Consciousness is prior to any idea, image, term, or belief.”